ev2900/Logstash_Example/README.md

-# Send logs from Logstash running on Cloud9 to S3
+# Send logs from Logstash running on Cloud9 to OpenSearch
 Follow the instructions below

 1. Run the CloudFormation stack below.
 It will create the required resources required for this example